ghl3/SpontaneousSymmetry/pages/stats/distributions.markdown

 which, by construction, follows the student's t distribution with $n-1$ degrees of freedom.
 The important aspect of this quantity is that it depends on the true mean $\mu$ but does not depend on the true standard deviation $\sigma$ (it canceled out above).
 We will later show that we can use this test statistic to perform inference on the true mean $\mu$ without knowing or assuming the true standard deviation $\sigma$ (we only need to assume that the underlying distribution is a Gaussian).

 The probability distribution for the student's t distribution can be calculated by starting with the PDF distributions for a gaussian and for a chi-squared and applying the laws of probabilistic transformation, but we will not do so here.
 A student's t-distribution is shaped like a gaussian, but has larger tails.
-The standard interpretation of the longer tails is the fact that we are using the sample mean and not the true mean in it's definition, which adds additional "uncertainty" to the distribution.
+The standard interpretation of the longer tails is the fact that we are using the sample mean and not the true mean in its definition, which adds additional "uncertainty" to the distribution.

 <!--
 - http://www.math.ntu.edu.tw/~hchen/teaching/StatInference/notes/lecture35.pdf